supertoino/NimatorCouchBase/README.md

 <InfixOperations> ::= + | - | * | \
 ```
 #### Improvements and Limitations
-1. I create specific C# Classes for the Couchbase statistics, however a more general aproach can be created using the ```dynamic``` object.
+1. I created specific C# Classes for the Couchbase statistics, however a more general aproach can be created using the ```dynamic``` object.
 In this way no code needs to be made in order to add more checkers when json objects are returned.
 2. Improve L to accept () and better collection variables handle.
 Also the ability to add conjuntions and dijunctions would be nice.

 ### Usage